howion/notes/notes/abstract-algebra/02-ring-theory/01-rings.md

 3. If $R$ is a division ring, then multiplicative cancellation holds for non-zero elements.
 4. If $R$ is an integral domain with unit, then only idempotent elements are $0$ and $1$.

+## Thm.
+Basic Idempotent Properties

+Let $R$ be a ring, and $a \in R$ idempotent.
+Then

+1. $1-a$ is idempotent as well.
+2. If $a$ is non-trivial, it is a zero-divisor as well.
+This shows that integral domains and division rings do not have such idempotents.